Continuation of Coverage for Benefited Employees (COBRA)

 Once you have received your COBRA Election Notice you can create and access your online account at mybenefits.wageworks.com.
 If you need assistance you can click the Message Center tab or call 1-877-722-2667 from 5 a.m. to 5 p.m.
 Pacific Time, Monday through Friday (excluding holidays).

 Notification of Address Change

-To ensure that all covered individuals receive information properly and efficiently, it is important that you keep your address current by logging in the SAP Portal and updating your Personal Profile in SAP Self-Services.
+To ensure that all covered individuals receive information properly and efficiently, it is important that you keep your address current by logging into the SAP Portal (City employees only) and updating your Personal Profile.
 If you have already left City employment you may call Personnel at 619-236-6400 to update your contact information.
 Failure on your part to do so may result in delayed notifications or a loss of COBRA coverage options.

 * 36-month period is counted from the date you become entitled to Medicare

 If your employment terminates for any reason other than your gross misconduct or if your hours worked are reduced so that your plan coverage terminates, you, your covered spouse, and dependent children may continue medical coverage under the plan for up to 18 months.